 Following your pet’s examination and diagnosis, the team at the Flint Animal Cancer Center will discuss treatment options with you.
-Depending on the type of cancer, the location and how advanced the disease, your pet’s oncologist may recommend one treatment or a combination of treatments.
-Similar to cancer treatment in people, surgery, chemotherapy, and radiation therapy are often used alone or in combination to control cancer in pets.
-We also offer many clinical trials each year, one of which may be appropriate for your pet.
+Depending on the type of cancer, the location, and how advanced the disease, your pet’s oncologist may recommend one or more treatment alternatives.
+Similar to cancer care in people, surgery, chemotherapy, and radiation therapy is used alone or in combination to control cancer in pets.
+The Flint Animal Cancer Center also offers many clinical trials each year, one of which may be appropriate for your pet.

-Please note that each treatment plan is customized and we work with you to determine the right care for your pet.
-The video and content provided below will give you general information about treatment options that may be available.
+Please note that each treatment plan is customized, and we work with you to determine the right care for your pet.

-Chemotherapy is drug therapy designed to kill or slow the growth of cancers.
-Many of the drugs used to treat cancer are derived from natural substances such as plants, trees or even bacteria and are often the same drugs used in people.
-Chemotherapy is frequently used to treat cancer that has spread to other parts of the body, to treat cancer that cannot be treated with surgery or radiation therapy alone or when it may enhance the effectiveness of these treatments.
+Chemotherapy is frequently used to treat cancer that has spread to other parts of the body, cancer that cannot be treated with surgery or radiation therapy alone, or when it may enhance the effectiveness of these treatments.
 Chemotherapy is drug therapy designed to kill or slow the growth of cancers.

 Clinical trials are research studies that are used in all specialties of medicine to evaluate new types of treatment.
-Clinical trials may be designed to determine the anti-cancer effects and side effects of new drugs, new surgical procedures, new radiation therapy procedures, or novel approaches to treatment (such as gene therapy or immunotherapy).
-FACC conducts approximately 20 clinical trials each year.
+Clinical trials may be designed to determine the anti-cancer effects and side effects of new drugs, new surgical procedures, new radiation therapy protocols, or novel approaches to treatment (such as gene therapy or immunotherapy).
+The Flint Animal Cancer Center conducts approximately 30 clinical trials each year.